top of page

 As we age, there are a number of things that can impact our ability to make decisions.
 Without a proper plan, an inability to make decisions for ourselves can lead to the necessity for probate in the form of guardianship or conservatorship.
 We have written ad nauseum about the reasons that you want to avoid probate at death—but the exact same considerations make us want to avoid probate during our lifetime as well.
 Not having the right decision making documents can create numerous problems.

-When planning is done correctly, a client will have a minimum of two documents (here at RRPG we incorporate a few more just to be thorough).
+When planning is done correctly, a client will have a minimum of two documents (here at Philipps & Graham we incorporate a few more just to be thorough).
 The two primary documents are a health care advanced directive and a general durable power of attorney.
 These documents both rely upon a designated individual to make decisions on behalf of the person signing the documents.
 The person making decisions is known as the “Agent”.

 If you are ever asked to be someone’s Agent in one of these documents, it is a big deal and it is important you understand your job responsibilities.